Obrainwave/access-tree/README.md

-# This package is to all access and permission rights in any laravel project
+# Documentation, Installation, and Usage Instructions and permission rights in any laravel project

-This package is to all access and permission rights in any laravel project
+This package allows you to manage user permissions and roles in a database for Laravel project.

 ## Installation